Bruneljohnson/PropertyApp/packages/frontend-tsreact/README.md

 - **Packages**: Is where the all the packages of our application live.
   - **Backend-Node**: Is where the backend NodeJS application in located.
-  - **Frontend-React**: Is where the frontend React application in located.
+  - **Frontend-TSReact**: Is where the frontend React application in located.

 The project structure is a a typical Typescript React Application